Sweet Coconut Bread

 For the glaze:

-• 1 tbsp almond milk, or milk of choice
+• 1 tbsp milk, or more as needed

 Instructions

-• Preheat oven to 350°.
-Line an 8×4 bread pan with parchment paper and set aside.
+• Preheat oven to 350°F and line an 8×4 bread pan with parchment paper, leaving a 1” overhang for easy removal.

-• For the glaze: whisk the powdered sugar and milk together in a small bowl, then drizzle it over the bread.
+• For the glaze: Whisk the powdered sugar and milk together until smooth.
+Drizzle the glaze over the bread, then sprinkle with the remaining toasted coconut.
 Slice and enjoy!

 Notes